 For some time, housing experts have been forecasting a cooling market.
 And now that COVID has turned things upside down, it seems more likely than ever.
 But what should we do to prepare for these changing market conditions?

-Most new home sales professionals working today have no experience selling new homes in a down market.
-When the market is hot, the allure of high commissions from new home sales brings everyone out of the woodwork.
+Most new home sales professionals today have no experience selling new homes in a down market.
+However, when the market is hot, the allure of high commissions from new home sales brings everyone out of the woodwork.

 But in a buyers' market, it's a different ballgame.
 As prices fall and builders struggle to meet projections, sales practices will have to change.